-Begin as you will every row, with slipping the first stitch (I slip all stitches as if to purl).
+Begin as you will every row, with slipping the first stitch (for the example, we slipped stitches as if to purl).
 Bring the yarn to the front of the work as if you were purling.

 Slip the next stitch and then knit the next stitch, with the yarn coming from the front and wrapping over the right-hand needle and up around the back.
 This leaves a strand of yarn running over the slipped stitch.

 Repeat that sequence—yfwd, sl1, k1 in knitterspeak—across the row.Continue to 3 of 4 below.

 03 of 04

 From here, there are two rows of Brioche Stitch, which are technically considered one row, strangely enough.
 One set of stitches is worked on each side, with the corresponding stitches being slipped on each side.
 So it takes knitting on both sides—typically thought of as two rows—to complete a circuit of Brioche.

 We'll be slipping stitches and doing yarn forwards again, but this time around we're getting rid of those extra bits of yarn by working decreases.

 To begin row 1 of Brioche, slip the first stitch, then *knit 2 together, yarn forward, slip 1.
 Repeat from * across the row to the last 3 stitches, k2tog, k1.Continue to 4 of 4 below.